kaltura-vpaas/kaltura-node-template/README.md

 2. lib/kalturaClientFactory.js for easy client generation
 3. an ADMIN ks is generated in routes/index.js

+# How to Run
- Copy .env.template to .env and fill in your information
+1. Copy .env.template to .env and fill in your information
+2. run npm install
+3. run npm run dev for developement
+4. run npm start for production

 # How you can help (guidelines for contributors)
 Thank you for helping Kaltura grow!
 If you'd like to contribute please follow these steps: